pkadambi/Wav2TextGrid/readme.md

 ------
 ### Pronunciation Dictionary
-The CMUdict in `g2p_en` python package is used to create the target phoneme sequence from the
+The CMUdict in `g2p_en` python package is used to create the target phoneme sequence from the provided textgrid

 ### x-vector extraction